Understanding Home Charging Costs

 How much do you pay for energy?

 Another confounding factor in electricity pricing is that each utility provider may offer different rate plans that will further determine how and when you pay for electricity.
+All utility plans may not be offered to all customers, so what you pay may not even be the same as what your neighbor pays!

 One type of rate plan is tiered.
 For example, your first 100kWh is billed at one rate, the next 300kWh at a higher rate, and then everything else at a much higher rate.
 This is becoming less common across the country.

-As solar and EV adoption accelerates, the energy market is shifting more toward a Time Of Use rate schema, which provides for cheaper energy during low-demand hours.
-On the flip side, rates are significantly higher during peak hours.
-Time Of Use rate plans are very common among EV drivers and encourage overnight charging when demand is low and rates are the cheapest.
+Many EV drivers favor time of use plans.
+They usually encourage overnight charging when demand is low and rates are the cheapest - plus, you can set a departure time that will be convenient and when you'll likely be home.
 You also don’t have to worry about overtaxing the grid with time of use charging - the cheapest electricity tends to be when demand is lowest.

 Some utilities offer flat rate or discount plans for EV drivers, which may require a separate meter for your EV charging station.